DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 Because your collaborators can render your Rmd files themselves, we can excuse rendered documents, e.g., HTML files or docx files, from version control.
 Add these lines of code to the `.gitignore` file.
-Save.

     # Possible rendered files in the main directory
     *.html